FriedmanLab/StructuralVariantAnalysis/README.md

 Some of this pipeline was created in collaboration with Phillip Richmond.

 ## Software Requirements

+everythingSV requires the tools listed below already be installed:

 * [python 2.7](https://www.python.org/)
   * [pandas](http://pandas.pydata.org/)
 * [samtools](http://www.htslib.org/)